Akarsh Khurana

-Akarsh Khurana is an Indian director, writer and actor, son of actor Akash Khurana, who is critically acclaimed for writing and directing various shows.
-His notable works are TVF Tripling (as a writer), Yeh Meri Family (actor), Mismatched (as a director) and Krrish (as a supporting screenplay writer).
+Akarsh Khurana is an Indian film director, screenwriter and actor, who is the son of actor Akash Khurana, critically acclaimed for writing and directing various shows.
+His notable works are TVF Tripling (as a writer), Yeh Meri Family (as an actor), Mismatched (as a director) and Krrish (as a supporting screenplay writer).

 Biography

 He started his career in the entertainment sector from the film Museum Ke Andar Phans Gaya Sikandar (a dubbed version of Night at the Museum).

 In September 2020, He started a new company Troika Productions along with his brother Adhaar Khurana.

 Along with web series and films he performs in theaters as well.

 He directed sports drama film Rashmi Rocket which stars Tapsee Pannu.